agersant/polaris/docs/CONTRIBUTING.md

 - Polaris is a hobby project.
 I don't want it to feel like my day job, where I do a lot of code reviews, mentoring and tech leadership.
 - I am committed to maintaining this software for a very long time.
 I would rather maintain code that I mostly wrote myself.

-This still leave room for a few avenues to contribute:
+This still leaves room for a few avenues to contribute:
 - Help answering questions in the issue tracker.
 - Package Polaris for a Linux distribution
 - Documentation improvements or writing user guides.